 - Gerrymandering and Malapportionment.
 I have been interested and tracking electoral boundary changes in Singapore over the years.
 I am trying to overcome the lack of census and constituency data by using different mapping and mathematical formulas to assess whether gerrymandering and malapportionment produce partisan bias in recent elections.
 All suggestions welcome!

 - Electoral Malpractice in East and Southeast Asia.
-Kharis Templeman (Stanford) and I have organized a one day conference consisting of six research panels with 18 international scholars as part of 2017 APSA Conference to study the types and effects of electoral malpractice in 13 Asian countries.
-If you are attending APSA in SF, be sure to check us out.
+Kharis Templeman (Stanford) and I are working on a book project on electoral malpractice.
+This builds upon our past work organizing a one-day conference as part of the 2017 APSA Conference.
+This conference consisted of six research panels with 18 international scholars to study the types and effects of electoral malpractice in 13 Asian countries.

 - Electoral Integrity in Asia.
-Supported by SSHRC Insight Development Grant, I am collecting data for a a cross-country comparative study on the attitudes and effects of electoral integrity in 10 Asian countries based on mixed methods.
-I am planning for an in-depth fieldwork in Singapore, Malaysia, Taiwan and Japan come 2018.
+Supported by SSHRC Insight Development Grant, I am collecting data for a cross-country comparative study on the attitudes and effects of electoral integrity in 10 Asian countries based on mixed methods.
+I will be completing in-depth fieldwork in Singapore, Malaysia, Taiwan and Japan beginning in the Fall of 2018.

 Social Media in Authoritarian Regimes